YUCOCOCS/MMFA/README.md

 # MMFA
-Semi-Supervised Semantic Segmentation with Multi-reliability and Multi-level Feature Augmentation
+** Semi-Supervised Semantic Segmentation with Multi-reliability and Multi-level Feature Augmentation**

+**This paper has been published in Expert Systems with Applications **